eyvindove/git-tips/readme.md

 # Git Tips

-This repository is used to record some git commands which are frequently used.
+This repository is used to note some git commands down which are frequently used.

 [Git Document Reference Manual](https://git-scm.com/docs)